dmahasen/al-folio/_pages/about.md

 I am a senior lecturer in Statistics attached to the Department of Statistics and Computer Science University of Peradeniya.

+Since completing my PhD in September 2019 at QUT, I have dedicated my research endeavors to developing innovative methods and algorithms to enhance efficiency and accuracy of simulation-based inference techniques by exploiting machine learning techniques.
+I am particularly interested in automating the construction of informative summary statistics essential for approximate Bayesian computation (ABC) algorithms like ABC-SMC.

 ## Research Interests
 1. Approximate Bayesian Computation